Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 The Singer sensed the building problem.
 "Jooyun, can you take us to this ‘comet?’
 Let us see."

-"Uh… yes, we can.
+"Uh... yes, we can.
 We have... yes."
 Jooyun shot the two angry Given-Men a worried look and looked up at the *camera* again.
 "Xiù, you get that?"

 *"I got it.
 Dropping a beacon."*

 Jooyun returned to the display.
 "We won’t be moving the normal way to get there.
 We need to Jump."
 He said it strangely, and when the Sky-People did that to a word it usually meant it had a different, Important meaning.
 "You might want to sit down.
-Jumping feels…strange."
+Jumping feels... strange."
 He carefully sat down on the long padded bench-thing and invited the Given-Men to sit.

 Yan had remained seated on the floor.
 "What we see, when we get there?"

 "Something that I think means I need to tell you a story from *my* gods.
 God."

-*"Jump in three…two…one…"*
+*"Jump in three... two... one..."*

 There was... a swaying feeling.
 Like landing on a branch that was just a little more springy than it looked.
 It was *strange,* as though Vemik had just been immediately and powerfully *moved* without moving.